sambetts/SPOAzBlob/README.md

 While the file is locked, only updates from the locking user will be accepted and updates are received thanks to Graph notifying us of content changes.
 When the user has finished, the file is unlocked which makes one last copy back to Azure blob, releases the lock, and deletes the file in SPO.
 ## How it Works
-First, you need to login to the react app with Azure AD.
+First, you need to login to the react app with Azure AD:
 ![alt](imgs/image002.png)

 This allows the react app to get storage keys from the solution asp.net APIs using a bearer token, and this same login we use for navigating to SharePoint Online.

 From the react app you can then start editing files by first locking the file:

 ![alt](imgs/image003.png)

 Once locked you can edit it:

 ![alt](imgs/image004.png)

 This’ll copy the file to a SharePoint staging site and give you a SharePoint URL where you can edit the file within SharePoint & Office Online:

 ![alt](imgs/image005.png)

 As updates are made in Office Online & SharePoint, Graph will notify the function application of these updates:

 ![alt](imgs/image006.png)

 Note: these update subscriptions are managed in the react app too, and in a timer function in the functions app.